aklivity/zilla-examples/kubernetes.prometheus.autoscale/README.md

 ...
 }

-Wait for a few seconds so the autoscaler can catch up.
+Wait for a a minute so the autoscaler can catch up.
 The zilla deployment should be soon scaled down to 1 pod.

 ```bash
 ./check_hpa.sh